Safeguarding our Children

 In addition to the employed staff, all visitors and contractors are required to pass necessary checks before they come on to the site.
 The following named staff have particular responsibilities for safeguarding matters in school.

-As the safeguarding link governor, Alison carries out annual checks to ensure that all the necessary procedures are followed, mandatory training is undertaken, checks on staff and volunteers are carried out and records keeping is in place.
+As the safeguarding link governor, Mr Cobb carries out annual checks to ensure that all the necessary procedures are followed, mandatory training is undertaken, checks on staff and volunteers are carried out and records keeping is in place.
 We also have two governors trained in safer recruitment who are included on interview panels.

 We recognise the importance of teaching children to stay safe and one thing that we have decided to do is teach our children a dedicated unit of work on safeguarding matters.
 This happens in the summer term each year.